 110 Boalt Hall, 12:45 pm

-This year's symposium, organized by the Berkeley Journal of International Law, will feature a keynote speech by Anne-Marie Leroy, Senior Vice President and World Bank Group General Counsel; two distinguished panels; and a banquet honoring the 2013 Riesenfeld Memorial Award recipient, Professor Dinah Shelton, George Washington University School of Law.
+This year's symposium will feature a keynote speech by Anne-Marie Leroy, Senior Vice President and World Bank Group General Counsel; two distinguished panels; and a banquet honoring the 2013 Riesenfeld Memorial Award recipient, Professor Dinah Shelton, George Washington University School of Law.

 For more information, see the event website.